jepayne/Posterior-Distribution-of-Nondifferentiable-Functions/README.md

 - You can run the code by setting the appropriate Figures subdirectory as your current working directory in Matlab and then running the RunFile in the Figures subdirectory.

 Comments:
-- The number of simulations has been reduced in the code so that
+- The parameter values have been reduced in the code so that it can run more quickly.
+If you want to match the exact figures from the paper, then you will need to increase the parameter values to the numbers described in the code annotation.